DarkJaslo/Domains-Viewer/README.md

 It is quite simple: use the Domains standard output as this program's input (in many consoles, redirecting the input using a .txt file does the work).

+It is a Qt application that uses OpenGL graphics to render the game.
+Quite the overkill, but funnily enough, it was by far the easiest option for me.

 User guide: